quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 In principle, hooks could be programmed in any language, but we begin with **EVM hooks**.
 Users program EVM hooks by writing contracts in a language like Solidity that compiles to EVM bytecode.
 EVM hooks are either **pure** (using neither storage nor external contracts); or **lambdas** (like code running in a cloud's event-driven compute offering, which may access a database to use state or call other external services).
-Users can install many hooks at different **indexes** on the same entity.
-There is no limit on the number of hooks that can be installed on an entity, but the storage footprint, and hence rent, for that entity, will increase with the number of installed hooks.
+For any given entity, the owning user can create multiple hooks for that entity with different 64-bit **hook ids**.
+There is no limit on the number of hook ids than an entity can use; but its storage footprint, and hence rent, will increase proportionally.

-As a first Hiero extension point, we propose **allowance hooks**.
-Users can install these hooks on their accounts.
-A Hiero API (HAPI) `CryptoTransfer` transaction can then reference a hook allowance just as it does an ERC-style allowance defined in [HIP-376](https://hips.hedera.com/hip/hip-376).
-The network uses the hook by calling its EVM bytecode at a specific function signature, passing in the details of the transfers proposed in the transaction.
+As a first Hiero extension point, we propose **account allowance hooks**.
+Users can create these hooks on their accounts, and a Hiero API (HAPI) `CryptoTransfer` transaction can then reference a hook allowance just as it does an ERC-style allowance defined in [HIP-376](https://hips.hedera.com/hip/hip-376).
+The network uses the hook by calling its EVM bytecode at a well-known function signature, passing in the context of the triggering `CryptoTransfer`.
 If the hook returns `true`, the network continues executing the transfer; otherwise the network rejects the transfer.
-Installing a hook on an account is analogous to adding a function to a smart contract; the hook executes with the account's privileges when calling Hedera system contracts, just as a smart contract's functions do.
+Creating an account hook is analogous to adding a function to a smart contract: That is, the hook executes with the account's privileges when calling Hedera system contracts, just as a smart contract's functions do.

-Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambdas belong to a single owner who can directly update their storage via a new `LambdaSStore` transaction that acts on EVM key-value pairs.
+Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambda hooks belong to a single owner who can directly update their storage via a new `LambdaSStore` transaction that acts on EVM key-value pairs.
 This permits fast, inexpensive, arbitrary adjustments to a lambda's behavior with less overhead than a typical `ConsensusSubmitMessage`; and far less overhead than a `ContractCall`.